-Investing in Marijuana stocks is a one-way trip down speculation street, but it can lead to some very modest returns, granted you go about it the right way and with the right platform.
+Investing in Marijuana stocks with Stash is a one-way trip down speculation street, but it can lead to some very modest returns, granted you go about it the right way and with the right platform.

 We’ve already shown you how investing on the Robinhood platform–a commission-free trading app that offers a vast range of different stock options that can be traded without enduring the costly fees of a stockbroker–is your best option for investing as a newbie.
 Not only do they provide stellar advice, but the platform is also intuitive and easy to navigate, something that is crucial for a first-time investor not looking to be overwhelmed with a fluctuating rainbow of stock prices.